preda/gpuowl/README.md

 PRP uses what is called a _modular squaring_, computing f(x) = x^2 modulo M(p), starting from 3 (where x is an integer).

-The problem is in the size of the integer x that is to be squared, which about 100 million bits in size.
+The problem is in the size of the integer x that is to be squared, which is about 100 million bits in size.

 How do we compute efficiently the square of a 100 million bits integer?
 It turns out that one of the fastest multiplication algorithms for huge numbers consists in doing a convolution, which involves a direct and an inverse FFT transform, with a simple element-wise